What do we do?

 • Financial audits are audits of the fair presentation of financial statements.
 Like a CPA firm, we issue an independent auditor’s opinion.
 Annually, we audit the State’s financial statements and its Statewide use of federal dollars.

-• Performance audits, including information technology audits, are audits of the efficiency and effectiveness of government programs.
+• Performance audits, including IT audits, are audits of the efficiency and effectiveness of government programs.
 They provide findings and recommendations that address identified weaknesses and opportunities for improvement.
 We conduct audits of programs such as Child Protective Services, Veteran Homes, Network and Cybersecurity, Marijuana Licensing, and Virtual Education.

 • Investigative audits are limited in scope to specific allegations of fraud, waste, and abuse.
 We have audited issues related to improper use of State resources and contracting irregularities.